MasterChef The Professionals Thailand: Episode 4

 Each pair will be serving in their own Saleng, or a bicycle version of a food truck.
 After the 60-minute preparation time is over, they all have to bike to school (which is 7 kilometers, or around 4 miles away).
 For Chef Toei, he is given only a cart (without a bicycle to ride), so he must haul himself and the cart to school.
 After the chefs have reached the school, they will have 90 minutes to sell and serve their food to the students; the timer will start once the first team has reached the school.
 Each student will have 3 tickets to buy a meal from a team of their choice.
-Four teams with the most amount of sales will get an immunity for the week.
+Four teams with the most sales will get an immunity for the week.